bjing/simple-haskell-server-template/README.md

-# Simple Servant Server Template
+# Simple Haskell Server Template
 This is a Haskell Servant web server project template that can be used to start a project right away.

 The project uses [Haskell Stack] as the build tool.